A. General Terms - applicable to all Accounts

 prepare and forward to the Annuitant an annual statement of the Plan showing all transactions during the preceding year; and

-prepare and forward to the Annuitant and/or the Annuitant’s spouse or common-law partner such receipts, other forms, documents and information as may be required to be provided by the Tax Acts.
+prepare and forward to the Annuitant and/or the Annuitant’s Spouse such receipts, other forms, documents and information as may be required to be provided by the Tax Acts.

-The term “spouse” shall have the meaning of “spouse” as recognized in the Act for the purposes of a Registered Retirement Income Plan and incorporates the meaning of the term “common-law partner” as set out in sub-section 248(1) of the Act.
+The term “Spouse” incorporates the meanings of both a “spouse” as recognized in the Act for the purposes of a Registered Retirement Income Plan and a “common-law partner” as such term is defined in sub-section 248(1) of the Act.

 Upon receiving your direction, Tangerine will transfer all or any part of the property held in connection with the Retirement Savings Plan (or an amount equal to its value) to another Retirement Savings Plan that you have arranged with another financial institution.
-A $45 fee will apply to transfer your RSP funds to another financial institution.
+A fee will apply to transfer your RSP funds to another financial institution.
+The current fee schedule is available at tangerine.ca/feeschedule.

 Tangerine Bank/Banque Tangerine, a chartered bank duly incorporated under the Bank Act (Canada), carrying on business as Tangerine and having its Head Office in the City of Toronto (hereinafter referred to as “we”, or “us”) hereby declares that it agrees to act as depository/carrier for the Tangerine Retirement Income Fund (hereinafter called the “RIF”) for the Account of the applicant (hereinafter called the “Annuitant”) subject to the following terms and conditions: